Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Grapes used for Chianti

-The primary grape used in Chianti Classico wines is Sangiovese, which makes up at least 80% of the blend.
+The primary grape used in Chianti Classico wines are Sangiovese grapes, which makes up at least 80% of the blend.
 Other grape varieties that can be used in a Chianti blend include Canaiolo, Colorino, and Trebbiano.
 The use of white grapes in Chianti is controversial and has been banned in recent years.

 What does Chianti taste like?